Pinstripes (restaurant)

 Pinstripes is an American restaurant established in 2007 by founder and CEO Dale Schwartz.
 Pinstripes features Italian-American cuisine as well as bowling, bocce court, and event spaces at each location.
-The chain has grown to 13 locations across 9 states in the last decade and plans to expand to over 100 locations in the coming years.
+The chain has grown to 18 locations across 9 states in the last decade and plans to expand to over 100 locations in the coming years.

+On June 12, 2025, it was reported that Pinstripes would be preparing to file for Chapter 11 bankruptcy as soon as the following week, but promised that restaurants would continue to operate.
+However, on June 17, 2025, it was reported that Pinstripes could end up closing all 18 of their locations.
+The company stated that they had to eliminate most of their ownership in order to receive $7.5 million in financing in order to continue operating.
+The company saw major losses throughout early 2025, experiencing an $8 million loss and an 8% decline in sales.
+In September 2025, the company closed several underperforming locations and filed for Chapter 11 bankruptcy protection.

+The restaurant is a privately owned company.